 Matt Millar Goalie Coach/Director of Hockey Operations Email

 Matt Millar joined the Fighting Saints as the team’s Goalie Coach/ Director of Hockey Operations in August 2013.
-He previously held goaltending coaching positions with the USHL’s Omaha Lancers and Sioux Falls Stampede, as well as Minnesota High School teams Roseau, Hill-Murray, and Centennial, as well as the collegiate ranks with the Bethal Royals.
+He previously held goaltending coaching positions with the USHL’s Omaha Lancers and Sioux Falls Stampede.
+He also spent time with Minnesota High School teams Roseau, Hill-Murray, and Centennial, as well as time in the collegiate ranks with the Bethal Royals.
 Millar was an amateur scout for the NHL’s Phoenix Coyotes from 2009-2011, and was previously a scout for USA Hockey Development.

 Sean Murdoch joined the Fighting Saints staff in August of 2013.
 He comes to Dubuque from the University of Minnesota where he completed his master’s degree while working with the Golden Gopher Baseball team.
 Prior to the U of M, Sean completed his undergraduate degree at Michigan State University.
 Sean is a Board of Certification Certified Athletic Trainer.
 His clinical interests include manual therapies such as muscle energy and myofascial release techniques.
 Murdoch currently resides in Dubuque.